ail-man/job-service/README.md

 * Support of fixed-delay and fixed-rate schedules
 * Clearer API and code
 * Improve tests and add more tests
-* Using Docker
+* Use Docker
 * Save logs for each separate job execution to separate log-file
 * Split REST service to separate maven module.
-I would allow to use only common service functionality.
+It would allow to use only common service functionality.
 * UI
 * to be continued...